 To immerse yourself in the sight and sounds of the rainforest, head to Sea Acres Rainforest in Port Macquarie, where a 1.3km boardwalk winds through a rare littoral rainforest where birds flit through the canopy and goannas and diamond pythons stalk the forest floor.
 Join a guided tour with an Aboriginal ranger to learn about bush tucker and medicinal plants found in the forest.

-They often gather in large numbers around the submerged pinnacles, feeding on the fish.
-You’ll find diving centres in the city of Port Macquarie that offer tours in the sanctuary, home to the protected black cod.
-The beautiful villages of Laurieton and North Haven are near the marine reserve.
+Endangered grey nurse sharks gather in large numbers to feed on the abundant fish around submerged pinnacles in the waters off Perpendicular Point and Diamond Head.
+You’ll find diving centres in Port Macquarie that offer tours of the Cod Grounds sanctuary, home to the protected black cod.

 Discover natural attractions in the hinterland around Kendall and Wauchope.
 Visit the giant blackbutts Bird Tree and Benaroon to the south of Kendall and wind your way to Wauchope, the gateway to towering waterfalls and , part of the Gondwana Rainforests of Australia World Heritage Area.

 For sweeping views of the lake, inlet and beyond, visit the North Brother lookout in Dooragan National Park.
 You can either drive to the scenic summit or hike on the challenging 3km Laurieton track to the top.
 Take the Rainforest loop near the summit for a delightful walk to another lookout.